Heimanu Taiarui: Career

 In 2015, Taiarui's career and fame exploded.
 Tahiti made the 2015 World Cup final, and his performances earned him the Golden Ball (best player).
 He was in such a state of disbelief at winning the award, that he needed great encouragement to step forward and receive it.
 Taiarui was then voted as one of the world's best three players at the 2015 Beach Soccer Stars awards ceremony and was named as part of the world dream team for that year.
-As a result of the Golden Ball, he suddenly found himself being recognsied on the streets of Papeete and being stopped for autographs.
+As a result of the Golden Ball, he suddenly found himself being recognised on the streets of Papeete and being stopped for autographs.
 He also started receiving offers to play for beach soccer clubs across the globe and subsequently had spells with teams in Portugal, Germany, Italy, Spain, Estonia and Japan over the next two years, achieving semi-pro status.
-Despite the award elevating his beach soccer career, he also admits it came with a lot of pressure to prove that he "didn’t just get it by mistake", and that it sometimes felt like a burden.
+Despite the award elevating his beach soccer career, he also admits it came with a lot of pressure to prove that he "didn't just get it by mistake", and that it sometimes felt like a burden.

 Soon after the 2017 World Cup, in which Tahiti reached the final once again, Taiarui moved to Switzerland permanently, allowing him to compete in European beach soccer leagues with more ease.
 After a short time, Taiarui moved just over the border into France and took a place at a club in the lower leagues of French football to maintain his fitness when not competing in beach soccer.

-In 2019, the magazine France Football (who award the Ballon D'or in football) placed Taiarui seventh in an article named "10 Legends of Beach Soccer".
+In 2019, the magazine France Football (who award the Ballon d'Or in football) placed Taiarui seventh in an article named "10 Legends of Beach Soccer".
 His eligibility for such a prestigious list was, however, questioned.
 At the 2021 World Cup, Taiarui picked up an injury in Tahiti's second match against Spain, meaning he was unable to make any meaningful contribution in the competition any further.